ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 >
 **TEACHER**
 (enthusiastically)
-Good morning, everyone.
+> Good morning, everyone.
 Welcome to a new school year - a fresh start is what we have in front of us.

 (noticing a distracted student)
 Hey, you paying attention?

 (continuing)
-This semester, we'll be exploring some exciting topics--weather patterns, the phases of the moon, and how the tides work.
+> This semester, we'll be exploring the wonders world of-weather patterns, the phases of the moon, and count all of the ripples of the tides...
+We'll then move on and examine different ways in which the phases of the moon rile together.
+In a chasm of solar gravity - moon beams.  the tides work.

 _Mac listens intently, but his attention is soon drawn to the window.
 Outside, the sky is overcast, and a field of wetlands with tall grass stretches out beyond the schoolyard._